kimihub/muletter-cli/README.md

 or

-    npm install -g git+https://github.com/kimihub/muletter
+    npm install -g git+https://github.com/kimihub/muletter-cli

 ## Configuration

 You have to create a working directory and put inside a file named `config.yml` with your SMTP server and letter configuration.

-Note that if already you use [MuList](https://github.com/kimihub/mulist) to manage your mailing list, the existing working directory can be the same for MuLetter.
+Note that if already you use [MULETTER cli](https://github.com/kimihub/muletter-cli) to manage your mailing list, the existing working directory can be the same for MuLetter.
 In that case, you just have to to fill your existing `config.yml` file.

 Example of `config.yml`: